-With our bank balances taking a hit from Christmas and the New Year sales, now is the time to get on top of your finances.
+With our bank balances taking a hit from the cumulative effects of Black Friday, Christmas and the New Year sales, now is the time to get on top of your finances.
 Effective tax planning can not only maximise your income and improve your saving options, but also preserve your wealth for your family.

 When it comes to planning your finances and investing Anderson Strathern Asset Management can provide independent financial advice tailored to your circumstances.
-Read our top tips for managing your personal finance from our Private Wealth Managers for more information.
+Read Anderson Strathern Asset Management’s latest article for an overview of their services.

 No one likes to think about not being able to do things for themselves, or ‘losing capacity’.
 However, the chances are we will all need a little help in life at one stage or another, and putting a power of attorney in place ensures that you can get the right help when you need it most.